Functions

 F an single face or a vector of faces, e.g. Vector{TriangleFace{Int}} V The triangle vertices as a vector of points, i.e. Vector{Point{3, Float64}} ray_vector The ray vector which can be Vector{Point{3, Float64}} or Vec3{Float64}

 The following optional input parameters can be provided: rayType = :ray (default) or :line.
-This defines wether the vector is treated as a ray (extends indefinately) or as a line (finite length) triSide = 1 (default) or 0 or -1.
-When triSide=1 only the inward intersections are considered, e.g. when the ray or line enters the shape (ray/line is pointing against face normal) When triSide=-1 only the outward intersections are considered, e.g. when the ray or line exits the shape (ray/line is pointing allong face normal) When triSide=0 both inward and outward intersections are considered. tolEps = eps(Float64) (default)
+This defines whether the vector is treated as a ray (extends indefinitely) or as a line (finite length) triSide = 1 (default) or 0 or -1.
+When triSide=1 only the inward intersections are considered, e.g. when the ray or line enters the shape (ray/line is pointing against face normal) When triSide=-1 only the outward intersections are considered, e.g. when the ray or line exits the shape (ray/line is pointing along face normal) When triSide=0 both inward and outward intersections are considered. tolEps = eps(Float64) (default)

 References